laky55555/uvod_u_paralelno_racunanje/README.md

 https://www.fsb.unizg.hr/mat-4/?PARALELNI_ALGORITMI:DIPLOMSKI_STUDIJ:UVOD_U_PARALELNO_RA%C4%8CUNANJE

 This subject was introductory class for parallel CPU computing.
-Class includes following topics:
+Class includes following topics: \n
 1. POSIX threading
-1. Message Passing Interface (MPI).
+2. Message Passing Interface (MPI).

 Repository has all homeworks and projects that we needed to do during semester.